New Build Architects

 New Build Mews: A contemporary new build mews property with a two-storey subterranean basement situated within the Hans Town Conservation Area.

 Garden rooms are becoming more popular with greater emphasis on home-working and home gyms.
-Some designs come under permitted developments rights and do not require planning permission once they meet size and location requirements.
+Some designs come under permitted development rights and do not require planning permission once they meet size and location requirements.
 However, larger outbuildings may require planning consent.
 This includes larger structures such as the new garden room outbuilding and extension in Carlyle Conservation Area within the Royal Borough of Kensington and Chelsea.